gio48/alloraspengo/README.md

 # alloraspengo

-This is a demo versione
+This is a demo version